The collision avoidance and the controllability for $n$ bodies in dimension one: Proof of the theorems

 We shall construct $\vec f_{\ell}$, $\ell = 1, \cdots, m, $ for each of the following three cases:

 1) {\bf Case $m=n$.} Let $\vec f_{\ell}$ be the $\ell$-th column of the following $m \times m $ matrix:

 namely, Then (\ref{rhoj}) implies that

-Therefore, by Proposition \ref{observation}, $\vec f_{\ell}$ are tangent to $\{\rho_j = 0\}$, for each pair $(\ell, j).$ This implies that the boundary of $\Bbb R^n_{\e} $ is invariant, and therefore the interior of $\Bbb R^n_{\e}$ is invariant, under the motions that are subject to the system (\ref{affine}).
+Therefore, by Proposition \ref{observation}, $\vec f_{\ell}$ are tangent to $\{\rho_j = 0\}$, for each pair $(\ell, j).$ This implies that the boundary of $\Bbb R^n_{\e} $ is invariant, and therefore the interior of $\Bbb R^n_{\e}$ is invariant, under the affine control system (\ref{affine}).
 Furthermore, the square matrix (\ref{matrix0}) is invertible on $\Bbb R^n_{\e} = \bigcap_{j=1}^{n-1} \{\r_j>0\}.$ Hence, by Theorem \ref{Chow} the control-affine system (\ref{affine}) is controllable.
 1pc

 \noindent2) {\bf Case $m<n$ and $2m = n+1$:} For $\ell = 1, \cdots, m, $ let $\vec f_{\ell}$ be the $\ell$-th column of the following matrix:

 thus $\vec f_{\ell}, $ $\ell=1, \cdots, m,$ is an $n$-dimensional vector given by